RolandChristensen/developer-journal/_posts/2024-08-20-git-and-github-source-control.md

 Source control is essential for programming and Git combined with GitHub is a good solution.
 Use this page as a quick reference for often used scenarios.

-To make it stick in your mind, create your own tutorials and quizes.
+To make it stick in your mind, create your own tutorials and quizzes.
-Use this [repository](https://github.com/RolandChristensen/git-guided-examples) to create practice exercises and quizes.
+Use this [repository](https://github.com/RolandChristensen/git-guided-examples) to create practice exercises and quizzes.
 The repo will go into more detail on source control topics and give you a safe place to practice.
 If you find yourself in trouble and can't figure out how to undo a mistake, this repo is also a good place to reproduce the problem and learn to undo it safely.